tensorflow/docs-l10n/README.md

 tensorflow.org does not translate the API reference, old versions, images, or time-sensitive sections like the
 [installation instructions](https://www.tensorflow.org/install).
 Non-translated
-sections are automatically filtered in the [GitLocalize](https://gitlocalize.com/tensorflow/docs-l10n) interface.
+pages are automatically filtered in the [GitLocalize](https://gitlocalize.com/tensorflow/docs-l10n) interface.

 ## Style